Single Step Income Statement Definition

 Below is the general format to prepare the Single-Step Income statement.

-- Revenues: Revenues comprises of all the income or amount of money received by the business throughout the period under consideration which is usually from sale of products and services to customers however under single-step income statement it comprises of every nature of money or income received i.e. even from those activities that are not primarily business activities such as sale of scarp, interest received on advance payment, etc..
+- Revenues: Revenues comprises of all the income or amount of money received by the business throughout the period under consideration which is usually from sale of products and services to customers however under this type of income statement it comprises of every nature of money or income received i.e. even from those activities that are not primarily business activities such as sale of scarp, interest received on advance payment, etc..

 - Expenses: Expenses or expenditure denotes an outflow of resources or money form the organization to acquire certain goods and services which were essential to perform the necessary function of providing goods or services to its customers for example payment of transportation cost, payment of electricity bills, etc.